 To support research in the making, the foundation also awards a “young researcher prize” each year to thirty doctoral and post-doctoral students.

-In addition, the Treilles Foundation makes its collection of works of art available through traveling exhibitions in France and abroad.
+In addition, the Treilles Foundation collection of works of art is available through traveling exhibitions in France and abroad.